bueti/webpage/content/blog/ioverlander-rails/index.md

 tags: [ "blog", "rails"]
 ---

-God knows I'm no developer!
+I'm not a developer!
 Nevertheless, this doesn't stop me from trying to code things.
 It might not be pretty but it usually works ;-)

 When we were traveling we've used an online service called [iOverlander](https://ioverlander.com) a lot.
 It was a super helpful tool for us and pretty much any other overlander we met.